 (1) lists the restrictive procedures the school intends to use;

 (2) describes how the school will implement a range of positive behavior strategies and provide links to mental health services;

-(3) describes how the school will provide training on de-escalation techniques, consistent with section 122A.09, subdivision 4, paragraph (k);
+(3) describes how the school will provide training on de-escalation techniques, consistent with section 122A.187, subdivision 4;

 (4) describes how the school will monitor and review the use of restrictive procedures, including: